Miscarriage, Late Miscarriage, Stillbirth & Termination

 I thought that regular scans would mean all would be well.
 Sadly, that was not to be.
 Our private doctor told me he had some concerns the baby was on the small side, but that the UCLH sonographers would be able to check in better detail as their machines were much more sophisticated, but that he was sure it would be fine.

 We had a scan at UCLH.
 The baby wasn’t co-operating and we had to leave for lunch and return.
 They tried again.
 It was very quiet during the scan.
 Then we were told to leave, wait for the results and return 30-45 minutes later.
 I knew this was standard practice (and that it was a change from when I was pregnant with my daughter), so I wasn’t too concerned.
 Yet.

 When we were called in, we knew something was not right.
 They told us they had some concerns and they had discovered what they thought was spina bifida.
 They were very good in how they dealt with it; very sensitive in how they spoke to us.
 They told us they had popped around to the Fetal Medicine Unit to show them the scans and that the Fetal Medicine Unit wanted to re-scan me with their top specialist and their specialist consultant.

 They took us around to that department and we had to wait.

-We knew it was potentially serious, but I didn’t really know anything about the condition; it is not a condition you hear about very often and therefore we thought it wouldn’t be too bad.
-Then I googled it and had a shock.
+We knew it was potentially serious, but I didn’t really know anything about the condition; it is not something you hear about very often and therefore we thought it couldn’t be too bad.
+Whilst in the waiting room I googled it and had a shock.

 It was the hardest and the ‘easiest’ decision to make.
 It was the hardest, because nobody ever thinks you will have to make such a decision, and after so many miscarriages and finally having a pregnancy that was going well only to be told that your baby won’t be able to live outside the womb felt like the biggest slap in the face imaginable.